MaxIsJoe/TWC/README.txt

 http://www.byond.com/developer/Rotem12.ColorMatrix
 http://www.byond.com/developer/Foomer/SoundSystem

+rust-g from https://github.com/DuncanFairley/rust-g if not using included windows dll.

 Ensure you put the source in a folder named TWC, as your DME name must match the name of the folder it's in.